-Compensation of Key Management Key management consists of the Board of Directors, CEO & President and CFO.
-Key management compensation which included cash & stock based Compensation, for the year December 31, 2017 was \$300,760 (2016 - \$Nil).
+Compensation of key management consists of the Board of Directors, CEO & President and CFO.
+Key management compensation which included cash & stock-based compensation, for the twelve months ended December 31, 2018 was \$610,576 (\$300,760 - December 31, 2017).

 The fair value of such Stock Options was estimated on the date of measurement using the Black-Scholes model.
-For more information see Note 7 of the Consolidated Financial Statements for the year ended December 31, 2017.
+For more information see the Audited Consolidated Annual Financial Statements for the twelve months ended December 31, 2018.

-Capital Management and Financial instruments
+Capital Management

-The Company manages its capital structure and makes adjustments based on the funds available to the Company, in order to support the acquisition, exploration and development of mineral properties.
-The Board does not establish quantitative return on capital criteria for management, but rather relies on the expertise of the Company's management to sustain future development of the business.
+The Company manages its capital structure and adjusts it, based on the funds available to the Company, in order to support the acquisition, exploration and development of mineral properties.
+The Board of Directors does not establish quantitative return on capital criteria for management, but rather relies on the expertise of the Company's management to sustain future development of the business.